christian-hess-94/web-design-knowledge-base/Design Tips and Tricks.md

 ### [[Proximity]]:
 - Similar elements should be grouped together, so the viewer can quickly broser between similar topics
-- Again, this can be used to group similar elements o
+- Again, this can be used to group similar elements or categories

 ---